 How did you get your first client?

-Joanna: We offered services to our neighbours and friends.
+Clea: We offered services to our neighbours and friends.
 We would give them two or three hours of our time and they ended up using us for multiple projects.
 We also did some promotional jobs with celebrities in Los Angeles.
 Growing up there, I knew some famous people, so we offered to do projects for them in exchange for a post on Instagram – that really broke through quickly.

 Who were some of those early champions?

 What are your top tips for detoxing your wardrobe?

 Joanna: Every single person, and I would put myself into this category, is not being honest about what they will never wear again.
 So, if you really want to be serious, you need to purge – it’s critical.
 You don’t want to be overly stuffed; you should keep your closet 80% full.
 You want the flexibility of being able to add things if you want to buy something else.
 You think that you might fit into that dress again or an old pair of jeans, but you won’t, so just get rid of it.
 And get rid of the guilt.
 Sometimes that’s easier said than done…

 Joanna: A lot of people have guilt about having spent too much money on something and so they won’t get rid of it, but then you’re doubling down on your mistakes.

 Clea: If a piece is sentimental to you, even if you’re not going to wear it again, relocate it to either a different section of the house or higher up in the closet; it doesn’t need to take up a prime space.